dive-into-machine-learning/dive-into-machine-learning/README.md

 Here's a complementary way to practice: **do practice studies.**

 1. **Ask a question.
-Start your own study.** The ["most important thing in data science is the question"](https://github.com/DataScienceSpecialization/courses/blob/master/01_DataScientistToolbox/03_02_whatIsData/index.Rmd#the-data-is-the-second-most-important-thing) ([Dr. Jeff T. Leek](https://github.com/jtleek)).
+Start exploring some data.** The ["most important thing in data science is the question"](https://github.com/DataScienceSpecialization/courses/blob/master/01_DataScientistToolbox/03_02_whatIsData/index.Rmd#the-data-is-the-second-most-important-thing) ([Dr. Jeff T. Leek](https://github.com/jtleek)).
 So start with a question.
 Then, find [real data](https://github.com/caesar0301/awesome-public-datasets).
 Analyze it.
 Then ...
-2. **Communicate results.** When you have a novel finding, reach out for peer review.
+2. **Communicate results.** When you think you have a novel finding, ask for review.
 3. **Fix issues.** Learn.
 Share what you learn.

 And repeat.
 Re-phrasing this, it fits with the [scientific method](https://en.wikipedia.org/wiki/Scientific_method): formulate a question (or problem statement), create a hypothesis, gather data, analyze the data, and communicate results.
 (You should [watch this video about the scientific method in data science](http://101.datascience.community/2012/06/27/the-data-scientific-method/), and/or [read this article](http://customerthink.com/getting-insights-using-data-science-skills-and-the-scientific-method/).)